Our support for you through COVID-19 lockdown and beyond

 We hope that you find the programme of assistance, and wish you every success in these trying times.

-The Law Management Section is hosting a Finance and Business based webinar, focusing on managing your finances through a recession.
+The Law Management Section is hosting a finance and business webinar, focusing on managing your finances through a recession.

 In Wales, poor broadband service and a longer and more severe lockdown have had significant impacts on law firms and their clients.
 Managing partners Clive Thomas and Dr Nerys Llewelyn Jones explain how they have developed their business models to work and serve clients remotely